Open-Cascade-SAS/OCCT/dox/user_guides/draw_test_harness/draw_test_harness.md

 @subsection occt_draw_11_4 Creation of the plug-in resource file

-As mentioned above, the plug-in resource file must be compliant with Open CASCADE Technology requirements (see *Resource_Manager.cdl* file for details).
+As mentioned above, the plug-in resource file must be compliant with Open CASCADE Technology requirements (see *Resource_Manager.hxx* file for details).
 In particular, it should contain keys separated from their values by a colon (;:;).
 For every created plug-in there must be a key.
 For better readability and comprehension it is recommended to have some meaningful name.
 Thus, the resource file must contain a line mapping this name (key) to the library name.
 The latter should be without file extension (.dll on Windows, .so on Unix/Linux) and without the ;lib; prefix on Unix/Linux.
 For several plug-ins one resource file can be created.
 In such case, keys denoting plug-ins can be combined into groups, these groups -- into their groups and so on (thereby creating some hierarchy).
 Any new parent key must have its value as a sequence of child keys separated by spaces, tabs or commas.
 Keys should form a tree without cyclic dependencies.